benswift/benswift.github.io/_posts/2021-05-06-lens-21-final-gig-2pm-june-6-sideway.md

 - **Time**: Doors at 2pm, warm-up act (me) to start at 2:30pm, finish at 6pm
 - **Venue**: [sideway music bar](https://sidewaybc.com)

-More details (including a full schedule of who will be playing when) to come, but mark it in your diaries.
+More details (including a full performer schedule) to come, but mark it in your diaries.
 There's also a [FB event](https://www.facebook.com/events/831223320837700) if that's your jam.

 If you want to get psyched, have a look at what the LENS '21 cohort have been up